-- 1. gather scientific data on surface features and apply the scientific method to explain how geological processes shape the Earth's surface, (SC1) - 2. apply geological data gathered about a particular setting and hypothesize on the potential for a mass wasting (landslide) event, (SC2) - 3. assess how society reacts and views the hazards associated with mass wasting and river systems, (SC3) - 4. apply and develop models of stream systems to gather data and discuss the impact society has on rivers with regards to water quality, ecosystems and flooding processes as well as surface features created by erosion/deposition; (SC1) (SC2) (SC3) - 5. compile stream data using mathematical models/calculations and to determine flood recurrence intervals, (SC2) - 6. analyze the geologic controls on ground water systems and critically evaluate how society is affected by or affects these systems, (SC2) (SC3) - 7. observe desert systems, gather information on these systems and explain how surface processes associated with deserts create the geological features found in these systems; (SC1) - 8. research, gather information and clearly discuss the processes of desertification, and the impacts this process is having on many parts of the world and the world's population; (SC1) (SC3) - 9. gather information about glacial systems and observe features created by glacial carving and deposition, to explain how glaciers change the shape of the earth's surface; (SC1) - 10. investigate models of global climate change and explore how glaciers are being affected by this change, (SC1) - 11. gather data and evidence for glacial flooding in the Pacific NW during the Pleistocene epoch, (SC1) - 12. use topographic maps to describe a region with regards to the surface features present and evaluate the information to develop a hypothesis on the processes that formed these features, (SC2) - 13. interpret geological maps to communicate potential geological hazards associated with the topography/geology in a region, (SC1) (SC2) - 14. locate and report positions on a map through the use of longitude/latitude coordinates, UTM coordinates and the rectangular survey system; (SC2) - 15. apply remote sensing images and techniques to evaluate which geologic surface processes have occurred in a region.
+1. gather scientific data about surface features and apply scientific methods to explain how geological processes shape the Earth's surface, (SC1)

+2. assess data gather from regions prone to mass wasting to evaluate methods used to protect these regions from landslide events and evaluate the effectiveness of these methods in protecting society, (SC3)

+3. apply geological data gathered for a particular setting, assess the potential for a mass wasting (landslide) event and critically examine society's interaction/effect on geologically unstable regions; (SC2) (SC3)

+4. apply and develop models of stream systems to gather data and discuss the impact society has on rivers with regards to water quality, ecosystems and flooding processes as well as surface features created by erosion/deposition; (SC1) (SC2) (SC3)

+5. critically assess data on regions prone to flooding and the methods (and effectiveness of those methods) employed to protect property in these regions, (SC3)

+compile stream data using mathematical models/calculations and to determine flood recurrence intervals, (SC2) analyze the geologic controls on ground water systems and critically evaluate how society is affected by or affects these systems, (SC2) (SC3)

+assess limitations of water resources on earth and hypothesis possible responses to these limitations, (SC2) observe desert systems, gather information on these systems and explain how surface processes associated with deserts create geological features found in these systems; (SC1)

+10. explain the relationship air mass circulation cells on Earth and the formation of many deserts, (SC1)

+11. research, gather information and clearly discuss the processes of desertification, and the impacts this process is having on many parts of the world and the world's population, (SC1)(SC3)(WR1)

+12. gather information about glacial systems and observe features created by glacial carving and deposition, to explain how glaciers change the shape of the Earth's surface; (SC1)

+investigate models of global climate change and explore how glaciers are being affected by this change, (SC1) gather data and evidence for glacial flooding in the Pacific NW during the Pleistocene, (SC1)

+15. assess data gathered in scientific studies on glacial retreat and the effects these changes are having on certain parts of society, (SC3)(WR1)

+16. use topographic maps to describe a region with regards to the surface features present and evaluate the information to develop a hypothesis on the processes that formed these features, (SC2)

+17. interpret geological maps to communicate potential geological hazards associated with the topography/geology in a region, (SC1)(SC2)

+18. locate and report positions on a map through the use of longitude/latitude coordinates, UTM coordinates and the rectangular survey system; (SC2)

+19. apply remote sensing images and techniques to evaluate which geologic surface processes have occurred in a region.
 (SC2)